spiperac/bCTF/README.md

 We, at the BalCCon\dot\org, were using CTFd for quite some time ( inspiration for styling obvious), and we decided that we need some more features like: easier challenge deployment, controll small set of docker containers, more interactions and informations feeded to players, etc...
 Thus bCTF came to existence.

+## Features

+* CTFTime.org compatible scoreboard feed
+* News and (automatic) Events feed on home page
+* Challenges, categories, hints, flags, files ...
+* * Chhallenges visibility can be toggled
+* * Challenge file uploads work out of box with S3, Docker, or bCTF host
+* * First Blood!
+List showing teams who scored challenge first
+* Live scoreboard
+* * Graph with top 10 teams
+* * Table with team names, ranks, points, and (optional) country
+* Account management system with captcha (captcha is #TODO atm)
+* * You can ban/unban user accounts
+* Admin interface
+* Backup & Restore
+* CTF Timer ( start and stop time)
+* Experimental docker controller interface where you can manage you challenge containers ( If you are not running bCTF inside docker)
+* * Start/Stop/Pause container
+* * Delete containers
+* * Create new containers from available images
+* * Change docker host configuration
+* Email support ( for registration, password resets, and optional account activation links)
+* Beta themes customisation

 ## Getting Started

-Installation is dead simple, and you have few options.
-You can run bCTF from host machine, or a docker.
+Installation is dead simple, and you have few options out of box.
+You can run bCTF from host machine, or a docker with included Dockerfile( comes with nginx).
 Or whatever you came up with.

 ## Deployment